stacksgov/sips/sips/sip-025/sip-025-sbtc.md

 blocks in order for the blocks to be signed.

-The act of replacing an in-flight transaction in `.sbtc` is also the act of updating its knowledge of how much _extra_ BTC was spent out of the peg wallet to cover the additional transaction fee.
+The act of replacing an in-flight transaction in `.sbtc` is also the act of updating its knowledge of how much _extra_ BTC was spent out of the sBTC wallet to cover the additional transaction fee.
 This is important for the hand-off (see below).

 ### Transaction Fees

 Bitcoin transaction fees are unavoidable.
-This proposal calls for users to pay the BTC transaction fee for both their peg-ins and peg-outs.
+This proposal calls for users to pay the BTC transaction fee for both their deposits and withdraws.
 As such, there exists a minimum BTC redemption amount:  a given redemption request, minus the fees required to produce a BTC redemption transaction, must be worth more than the Bitcoin dust minimum (5,500 satoshis).
-If it is not, then the Stackers NACK the peg-out request.
+If it is not, then the Stackers NACK the withdraw request.

 The minimum BTC redemption is determined by the set of UTXOs that would need to be consumed to produce the transaction.
 If the Stackers cannot find a